 This rather grand-sounding name is used to describe the way in which the time on a clock - which presumably measures the passing of time in a steady, uniform way - differs from the time on a sundial.
 A perfectly-adjusted sundial will show the celestial longitude of the Sun, relative to the longitude on Earth where the sundial is.
 When the Sun is highest in the sky, and the shadow of a vertical stick in flat ground points due North (or South in the Southern hemisphere), then the sundial will tell us that it’s midday, 12 noon, in “local solar time”.
 However, the interval measured by an accurate clock, from one such “solar noon” to the next, actually varies, slightly, over the course of a year, sometimes being a little more and sometimes a little less than 24 hours on the clock.

 There are two things which cause this: firstly the fact that the Earth’s orbit around the Sun is not exactly circular, so the angular speed of the Earth around the Sun is not exactly constant; and secondly the fact that the axis of spin of the Earth is not at right angles to the plane of its orbit.
 These facts cause the apparent speed of the sun through the sky as it rises and sets, to be not exactly constant from day to day.
-(It is very nearly constant, as the main reason for the rising and setting is the spinning of the Earth, which does continue at a very steady rate, although even this is slowing down very gradually.)
+(It is very nearly constant, as the main reason for the rising and setting is the spinning of the Earth, which does continue at a very steady rate - although even this is changing very gradually.)
 Then each day at the moment when the sundial shows midday, we can look on the clock to see how much the time shown there is before or after 12:00, and over the course of a year, this will give us a graph of the equation of time.
 The usual convention is to represent this value as positive when the sundial is ahead of the clock, but this not always followed.
 (Note: the clock needs to be set to the local mean time zone of the sundial’s location!
 E.g. have the sundial at Greenwich and set the clock to GMT.)

 The sundial can be ahead (fast) by as much as 16min 33sec (around November 3) or behind (slow) by as much as 14min 06sec (around February 12).
 The equation of time has zeros near 15 April, 13 June, 1 September and 25 December, when sundial time and clock time agree.
 There is more explanation, and some images of the graph, on wikipedia.